Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 She’s known for turning pathos into humor and mastering the mundane.
 It’s a shit, short world, have some fun.

-Her father is a wildly popular veterinarian.
+Her father is a wildly popular veterinarian & consistently wins Best Veterinarian in the area!

 She gets up really early and goes to bed early.
-Not much for parties.

 She follows a very strict wellness routine.
 It annoys her too.
 She doesn’t promote any supplements, because at the end of the day, the field is too unregulated for an endorsement.
 It’s like the “EAT ME” scene in Alice in Wonderland.